kubernetes/committee-security-response/security-release-process.md

 #### Roles

-Membership to the product security team is based on filling a specific role.
+Membership on the Product Security Committee is based on filling a specific role.
 These are defined below to make sure everyone "carries water".

 ##### Release/Project Manager